Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 6/Carry Out Generation & Propagation.md

 ![[Pasted image 20250405200447.png]]

 ### Delays in a Circuit:
-- A gate’s output is not actually the result of its logic function until some time after the input(s) change
+- A gate’s output is not actually the result of its logic function until some time after the input(s) change.
+- Each gate along a path from a circuit input to a circuit output adds to the delay of that path.
+- The path with the longest delay from ANY input to ANY output is called the “**critical path**”

+### But, why do we compute the carry differently?
+- Ripple carry adders are small and easy to create
+- But ripple carry adders are slow!